Saturday, November 2, 2024

 Scott must have been able to return to some duty in November - hence the promotion and new duty location.

-At Christmas time 1918, he was in Lancaster for a visit.
+At Christmas time 1918, Scott was in Lancaster for a visit.
 The newspaper notes he is at Camp Dix.
 Without access to his military record, it is impossible to know if he had a relapse in health, had cancelled orders to NY, or what exactly happened that he is still at Camp Dix and not in NY.

 In Oct.
 1920, he and Eva are listed as having attended a birthday party for his mom.